epi-project/brane-documentation/user-guide/src/software-engineers/hello-world.md

 Wait, we're not seeing anything?!
 Did something go wrong?!

 No, it didn't!
 Remember, Brane never simply shows the user the stdout of the package.
 Instead, it uses the value of the parsed YAML field (in our case, `output`) as the return value of the function that we defined.
-Thus, if we wrap the `hello_world()`-call in a `print`-statement (a builtin in BraneScript), you will finally see:
+Thus, if we wrap the `hello_world()`-call in a `println`-statement (a builtin in BraneScript), you will finally see:

 <img src="../assets/img/hello-world-repl-3.png" alt="Hello, world!" width=700/>

 > <img src="../assets/img/info.png" alt="info" width="16" style="margin-top: 3px; margin-bottom: -3px"/> You may notice that the second time, the package call went significantly faster than the first call.
 This is because Brane lazily imports packages in the Docker engine, which means that it still had to download the container during the first call, while it was already loaded during the second.

 Congratulations!
-You have now written, built, published and then run your first Brane package.
+You have now written, built, tested, published and then executed your first Brane package.

+// TODO: Replace pic above here with one that uses println

 ## Next